 What values and limitations do tags have?

-Tags may have 255 alphanumeric characters, lowercase only, no spaces.
+Tags may have 64 alphanumeric characters and no spaces.
 Underscores (“_”) can be used instead of spaces in the tag name.

 Currently, there is no way to list all tags existing in the system.
 We realize this limits your flexibility in managing tags so we’re working hard on upgrading this feature.
 Stay tuned.

 What is the difference between custom fields and tags?